Marunizer/KotlinTestApp/README.md

 - Replace poly models with real models, ->Optimize time it takes to present model
 - Add an animated to stall the user as a model needs to be downloaded and rendered
 - Split up the excessive code in Activities&Fragments to classes to different classes as needed
-- have selected itemCircle glow Pink if is currently selected.
 - Add a backTab/button to model views that shows name of restaurant
 - Final Cleanup()
 - Re-make Project in separate Repository